The Initial Public Offerings Law Review: Cayman Islands

 - reliable and efficient judicial system, which is accustomed to dealing with complex commercial disputes;

-- familiarity and acceptability to investors, underwriters, rating agencies and regulators throughout the world;
+- familiarity and acceptability to investors, underwriters, rating agencies and regulators around the world;

 - a sophisticated and reliable professional infrastructure; and

-- absence of exchange control restrictions or regulations (unlike many other jurisdictions).
-This means that funds can be freely transferred in and out of the Cayman Islands in unlimited amounts.
+- absence of exchange control restrictions or regulations (unlike many other jurisdictions), which means that funds can be freely transferred in and out of the Cayman Islands in unlimited amounts.

 i Main stock exchanges